-- Comments – remarks or responses to blog entries made by other course members, including the instructor(s)
+- Comments – remarks or responses to blog entries made by other course members, including instructor(s)

-A blog can be graded or ungraded and can be open to entries from the whole course or just from an individual.
+A blog can be graded or not and can be open to entries from the whole course or just from an individual.

 The Blackboard Discussion Board allows for an open, asynchronous discussion among course members.
 Instructors create forums with topic and/or questions that prompt students to start conversation threads, which other course members can reply.
 Instructors have the option to grade or not grade based upon a forum or individual threads when creating new forums.

 - Blackboard Discussion Board for Instructors (PDF)